Incorrect streaming setting can cause the following issues:

 ❗️ This is the best available h264 setting in terms of stream stability, but it can result in increasing the overall amount of transferred data.
 It will enable you to experience much smoother and faster seeking and more reliable recording on the other hand.

-Still need further assistance?
-Why not check out our Angelcam Community, where you can connect with other users who are sharing their own experiences and insight into various Angelcam topics and problems.
+Just say hello@angelcam.com or check out Angelcam Community to connect with other users sharing their own experiences and insight into various security topics.

 Did this answer your question?